Click here for a short video why BluePumps are urgently needed in Africa.

 Evaluation of the RWD project

-The RWD project had realized over 1.500 water points in 15 years; dug-wells, rainwater harvesting systems, protected springs, and boreholes with a handpump.
-Coming close to the end of the project, it was appropriate to look back and evaluate the impact of our work.
+The RWD project had already realized over 1.500 water points in 15 years; dug-wells, rainwater harvesting systems, protected springs, and boreholes with a handpump.
+Coming closer to the end of the project, it was appropriate to look back and evaluate the impact of our work.

-Overall, the RWD did rather well, especially with the dug wells and protected springs, but with our handpumps there was a big problem; Many communities complained about the quality of the handpumps.
-Over 50% of the pumps we installed were abandoned, although RWD has put in a lot of effort over the years in the usual activities such as social mobilization, training local water committees, spare part supply, etc. This was a very embarrassing conclusion.
+Overall, RWD did rather well, especially with the dug wells and protected springs, but with our handpumps, there was a big problem; Many communities complained about the quality of the handpumps.
+Over 50% of the pumps installed was not in use anymore, although the RWD project was there to give back-up.

-When we discussed these issues with the communities what to do about this, it became clear that they did not want a similar pump again.
+When we discussed with the communities what to do about this, it became clear that they did not want a similar pump again.
 If we were to install a new pump, they insisted that it should be a better pump.

-They had a valid point that triggered the idea to start with the BluePump project; So in fact, the people in Africa themselves initiated and voted for a more durable handpump, not only for the communities of the RWD project, but for all rural communities in Africa.
-However, that is easier said than done!
+They had a valid point that triggered the idea to start with the BluePump project; So in fact, the people in Africa themselves initiated and voted to invent a more durable handpump.
+However, that was easier said than done...

-After my assignment with RWD, I decided that this "better pump idea" was what I wanted to go for, it just made so much sense to have a better handpump.
-I continued this endeavor with an in-depth study of the field performance of all handpumps on the market, their good points and their flaws.
-This gave me a basic starting idea how this durable handpump should look like and what to avoid to have similar problems as the other pumps.
+After my assignment with RWD, I felt strongly that this "better pump idea" was what I wanted to go for, it just made so much sense to have a better hand pump for Africa.
+I continued this endeavor with an in-depth study of the field performance of all handpumps on the market, their good points, and their flaws.
+This gave me a basic starting idea of how this durable handpump should look like and what to avoid to have similar problems as the other pumps.

 Input from all stakeholders

-To get more background data, I also visited many (11) handpump factories in 9 countries, in Africa as well as in India and in The Netherlands, had many discussions on this subject with pump designers, people of SKAT, Unicef, the World Bank, NGOs, fieldworkers, technicians, social workers, local governments and study centres such as WEDC and the IRC.
+To get more background data, I also visited many (11) handpump factories in 9 countries, in Africa as well as in India and in The Netherlands, I had long discussions on this subject with pump designers, people of SKAT, Unicef, the World Bank, NGOs, field workers, technicians, social workers, local governments and study centers such as WEDC and the IRC.
 They all had valuable comments in this brainstorming process.
-In the meantime I contacted a few quality companies in The Netherlands to also give their technical input on how to solve specific technical problems and we made the first models for field testing.
-First in Angola and after that in Mozambique, Kenya, Malawi, and Swaziland, with the highly appreciated help of Unicef Mozambique, Oxfam Kenya and IRD Swaziland.
+In the meantime, I contacted a few quality companies in The Netherlands to also give their technical input on how to solve specific technical problems and we made the first models for field testing.
+First in Angola and after that in Mozambique, Kenya, Malawi, and Swaziland, with the highly appreciated support from several NGOs such as Unicef Mozambique, Oxfam Kenya, ASAP and IRD Swaziland.

-Of course we had to solve some unexpected problems, especially when we started to install BluePumps below 60m and up to 100m. in the very deep boreholes.
-We had to adapt the design several times with this input from the field, but with the continuous support of our partners we could find good solution, which resulted in the BluePump 2015 as the final simple, incredibly sturdy and reliable design.
+Of course, we had to solve some unexpected problems, especially when we started to install BluePumps below 60m and up to 100m. in the very deep boreholes.
+Therefore we had to adapt the design several times with this input from the field, but with the continuous support of our partners, we could find good solutions, which resulted in the BluePump 2015 as the final simple, incredibly sturdy and reliable design.

 Why is reliability so important?

 It's all about trust.
-For people that worked in these rural remote areas, they know what I mean.
 In the African rural communities, a handpump is often the only source of clean & safe water, especially in the dry season.
 Keep in mind that people do not only use the water for drinking, but also for irrigation and small livestock, for food security and some extra income.
-That means when the pump breaks down, everything falls apart; the crops dry out, the animals struggle and people loose time and energy to walk many kilometers to find the nearest handpump that still works, or go fetching water in the river, which is often polluted.
+That means when the pump breaks down, everything falls apart; the crops dry out, the animals' struggle and people lose time and energy to walk many kilometers to find the nearest handpump that still works or go fetch water in the river, which is often polluted.

 What makes the BluePump so special?

 (1) First and foremost, the BluePump was developed from the start to last a lifetime.
 To do so, we used field performance data of all current handpumps on the market.
-We have to acknowledge that without this information huge we could never achieve the success that we have now.
-It is indeed much more easy to improve upon an existing design, than designing a pump from scratch.
+We acknowledge that without this pre-information we could never have achieved the success that we have now.
+It is always easier to improve upon existing designs, than designing a new pump from scratch.

-(2) Secondly, we were not trying to make "another" cheap pump; every detail in the design had a focus on durability, not in reducing the cost of the pump itself.
-We strongly believed that sustainability is a function of reducing OPEX (operational costs), not of reducing CAPEX (manufacturing cost).
+(2) Secondly, we were not trying to make "another" cheap pump; every detail in the design has an uncompromised focus on durability, not on reducing the cost of the pump itself.
+We strongly believed that sustainability is the result of reducing OPEX (operational costs), not by reducing CAPEX (manufacturing cost).

-The first name we had for this new pump with RWD in Kenya was the "AfriPump"; a pump for Africa, but some years later, during later field trials in Angola, the people were referring to the pumps as their "BluePump" (or "Bomba Azul in Portugues), and decided that if the users call it the BluePump, we should honor that request.
+The first name we had for this new pump with RWD in Kenya was the "AfriPump"; a pump for Africa, but some years later, during later field trials in Angola, the people were referring to the pumps as their "BluePump" (or "Bomba Azul" in Portugues), and so we decided that if the users call it the BluePump, we should honor that request.
 Besides, it makes sense, because the color of the pump is blue.

-The BluePump design was born in Africa; straight forward, strong & durable.
+The BluePump design was born in Africa; simple, straightforward, strong & durable.

 The unique technical "selling point" of the BluePumps is that there are no fast wearing parts.
 For instance, the BluePump piston has no rubber seals that you find in traditional pumps, so there is nothing to wear out or to be changed.
-We use long lasting stainless steel ball valves and each rod has 2 floating centralizers that can be twisted over and over again to extend their life time to over 10 years.
-The stainless steel rods are 2m. long with a diameter of 12mm with continuous threading, this means less vibrations, virtually unbreakable and easy adjustment of the length during installation.
+We use long-lasting stainless steel ball valves and each rod has 2 floating centralizers that can be twisted over and over again to extend their life to over 10+ years.
+The stainless steel rods are 2m. long with a diameter of 12mm with continuous threading, this means fewer vibrations, virtually unbreakable and easy adjustment of the length during installation.

 Up to 100m deep installation

-One of the main inconveniences of all standard handpumps is that they cannot be used effectively below 40m.
-We knew that this was a major issue, because especially in those areas where the groundwater is deep, other water sources are scarce and people are even more reliant on a handpump.
-Therefore we focused in the design to make sure it pumps comfortable at 80m deep and that it even can pump water from around 100m. deep.
+One of the main inconveniences of general handpumps is that they cannot be used effectively below 40m.
+This is a major issue because, in those areas where the groundwater is deep, other water sources are scarce and people are even more reliant on a handpump.
+Therefore we focused on the design to make sure people could pump comfortable at 80m deep.
+It is even possible to use the BluePump to pump water from around 100m. deep.
 Because you can use the same model BluePump for all depth, this is also convenient for spare parts.

 Famous BOODE Service

-Having an unique design that works great is one thing, but it should also be made available for the NGOs and end-users in a professional way, so we needed a professional and reliable company to be the world distributor of the BluePump.
-During my early work as hydrogeologist in Africa since 1985, I often called in the expertise and quality materials from BOODE B.V. one of the leading international Dutch companies for quality borehole equipment worldwide, they have a very good track record and famous service.
-They agreed to include the BluePump their product line and to take care of the logistics that comes with such a product.
+Having a unique design that works great is one thing, but it should also be made available for the NGOs and end-users in a professional way, so we needed a professional and reliable company to be the world distributor of the BluePump.
+During my early work as a hydrogeologist in Africa since 1985, I often called on the expertise and quality materials from BOODE B.V. which is one of the leading international Dutch companies for quality borehole equipment worldwide, they have a very good track record and famous service.
+They agreed to include the BluePump their product line and to take care of the important logistics that come with such a product.

-To get the BluePump and service closer to the users, we established in many African countries representations and contacts that have BluePumps and spare parts in stock and can give training on installation and maintenance, often provided by their trained regional mechanics.
-They also give continuous feed back, which enables us to constant upgrade and improve the BluePump functionality and our service.
+To get the BluePump and service closer to the users, we established in many African countries representations and contacts that have BluePumps and spare parts in stock and can give training on installation and maintenance, often provided by trained regional mechanics.
+They also give us continuous feedback, which enables us to constantly upgrade and improve the BluePump functionality and our service.

 How far are we today?

-Since the start of the BluePump project, with the help of our partners, we now provide over 1.000 communities with safe water for more than 500.000 people every day for the lowest price in Africa.
+Since the start of the BluePump project, with the help of our partners, we now provide over 1.000 communities with sustainable access to safe water; that means more than 500.000 people have every day clean water nearby, for the lowest price in Africa.
 For the evaluation of the BluePump performance so far, it is important to consider that we started off with a pilot design, to test in the field.
 Of course, we encountered aspects of improvements.
 For instance, we had to cope with corrosive water, we had initial problems with the centralizer and with some sockets.
-However, these problems were all corrected, for example the cap (41) and spout (34) are now made of stainless steel and the centralizers (25) and part of the pump system has been re-designed.
+However, these problems were all corrected, for example, the cap (41) and spout (34) are now made of stainless steel and the centralizers (25) are also re-designed.
 Therefore, we consider the BluePump 2015 model as the basic final model.
 Small upgrades are still possible and communicated on this website.

-There is now widespread consensus of all international experts on rural water supply that the BluePump has earned its first place as the most versatile handpump for Africa.
-Everyone who visits a BluePump in the field is directly impressed by it's functional design and how easy it is to install and to maintain.
-But for us even more important is the honest opinion of the users of the BluePump; how they all agree that this is what they want for them; finally a handpump that gives a lot of water, is easy and cheap to operate and hardly ever breaks down.
+There is now the widespread consensus of all international experts on a rural water supply that the BluePump has earned its first place as the most impressive and versatile handpump for Africa.
+Everyone who visits a BluePump in the field direct notes its functional design and how easy it is to install, to pump and to maintain.
+But for us, even more important is the honest opinion of the 500.000+ users of the BluePump; how they all agree that this is what they want for them; finally a handpump that gives a lot of water, is easy and cheap to operate and hardly ever breaks down.

-It makes a lot of sense to replace broken pumps with durable BluePumps and use BluePumps from now on in all water projects.
+Therefore it makes a lot of sense to replace broken pumps with durable BluePumps and uses BluePumps from now on in all water projects.